DTLaboratory/dtlaboratory.github.io/index.md

 ## What is a DT?

-Digital twins are software analogs for devices, processes, or collections of other digital twins.
+Digital twins are software analogs for devices, processes, or collections of digital twins.
 The term "digital twin" is used to distinguish the DT from other software modeling with an emphasis on individually programmable software objects, each of whose state is recalculated continuously as observations arrive in a low latency unbounded stream from the DT's counterpart.

 In DT Lab, DTs have the following characteristics:

-*Each DT...*
+***Each DT...***
   * computes its own state
   * receives continuous input from counterparts
   * is independently addressable - ask any DT about its state any time